 Poetry is the music of language, the fine art of the written word.
 It demands a broad vocabulary and creative thinking.
 It promotes rhythm and meter, and it invites imagery.
 Poetry engages the imagination, stimulates the intellect, and touches the heart.

 Reading and writing poetry are excellent practices for any writer.
 Through poetry, we learn the nuances of language, the power of showing rather than telling, and the necessity for clear and succinct wordcraft.

-Basically, poetry reading and writing improves all other writing.
+Basically, poetry improves all other writing.

-So, whether you are a poet or not, as a writer, a basic understanding of poetry will improve your writing exponentially.
+Whether you are a poet or not, as a writer, a basic understanding of poetry will improve your writing exponentially.
 Can you succeed without it?
 Of course.
 But with poetry skills in your writer’s toolbox, your writing will soar.

 Poetry starts in childhood with nursery rhymes and the beloved works of authors like Shel Silverstein and Dr. Seuss.
 But what comes next?

 There’s a vast universe of poetry out there, and it’s hard to know where to start.
 Many young writers are turned off by poetry because most of what they’re exposed to in school is ancient or obscure.
 Many students believe poetry is strictly for lovers, greeting cards, and the academic elite.
 But in the world of poetry, where few do more than scratch the surface, there is something for everyone.
 So, where does one begin?